99woodand-web/WoodysADBlocker/README.md

   compact panel.
 The DNS service can still be checked through the browser dashboard if the native panel cannot open.

-The app actively checks upstream DNS health in the background and shows warnings in both the compact panel and the dashboard when an upstream resolver or blocklist download is unavailable.
+The app actively checks upstream DNS health in the background (every 20 seconds) and shows warnings in both the compact panel and the dashboard when an upstream resolver or blocklist download is unavailable.
+Warnings clear automatically as soon as health recovers.

 START WITH WINDOWS
 ------------------